 Morris, Webb, and Franklin relate non-profit organisations directly to entrepreneurial orientation, conceptualised in a three-dimensional scale built by Covin and Slevin.
-Morris et al. observed that “the meaning of innovativeness, proactiveness, and risk taking are more complex and multifaceted in the non-profit context” and they proposed an alternative conceptualisation, with sub-dimensions emerging for all three dimensions, which are meant to capture the meaning of entrepreneurship and EO more accurately in the non-profit context (Morris et al., 2011, p.
+Morris et al. observed that “the meaning of innovativeness, proactiveness, and risk taking are more complex and multifaceted in the non-profit context”, and they proposed an alternative conceptualisation, with sub-dimensions emerging for all three dimensions, which are meant to capture the meaning of entrepreneurship and EO more accurately in the non-profit context (Morris et al., 2011, p.
 956).

 We could find some examples of using EO scales in the non-profit sector.
 Davis, Marino, Aaron, and Tolbert explored the differences in entrepreneurial orientation by profit status.
-They surveyed 134 nursing home administrators and they have found, that “there was no significant difference in the EO between non-profits and for-profits but that non-profits were significantly more likely to engage in environmental scanning activities such as gathering information from trade magazines and suppliers and that they remained abreast of economic and technological trends more than their for-profit counterparts” (Davis et al., 2011, p.
+They surveyed 134 nursing home administrators, and they have found that “there was no significant difference in the EO between non-profits and for-profits, but that non-profits were significantly more likely to engage in environmental scanning activities such as gathering information from trade magazines and suppliers and that they remained abreast of economic and technological trends more than their for-profit counterparts” (Davis et al., 2011, p.
 197).
 Pearce, Fritz, and Davis surveyed 250 religious congregations using a modified Covin and Slevin EO scale.
 They observed that entrepreneurial orientation is positively associated with organisational performance (Pearce et al., 2009, p.
 219).

 DISCUSSION

 The results of the literature review suggest that (1) the theory of entrepreneurship offers different concepts of organisational entrepreneurship, (2) some of these concepts are operationalised, (3) there were some surveys conducted based on these conceptualisations, and (4) some attempts to measure the level of entrepreneurial activity in non-profit organisations were made.
-Based on these observations, we can assume, that it is possible to measure the level of entrepreneurial activity of non-profit organisations.
-However, there are still some questions, as well as challenges faced by researchers, when designing the survey on entrepreneurial orientation in the non-profit sector.
+Based on these observations, we can assume that it is possible to measure the level of entrepreneurial activity of non-profit organisations.
+However, there are still some questions as well as challenges faced by researchers when designing the survey on entrepreneurial orientation in the non-profit sector.